curateteaching/digitalpedagogy/keywords/praxis.md

 Finally, we felt it important to select resources that demonstrate the interconnected, symbiotic relationships among *praxis,* theory, and product.
 All of these resources highlight this importance: that none can or should be understood to exist in isolation, and exploring one should necessarily mean exploring the others.
 We feature resources that, in our view, succeed in demonstrating that the best way to learn is through *active engagement*.
 These resources do not just talk about the importance of *praxis* in the abstract: they provide examples of embodied, theoretically-informed learning in action.

 JENTERY: This closing gesture, which stresses activity and embodiment, opens up a nice space for conversation with [our entry on "Work"](https://github.com/curateteaching/digitalpedagogy/blob/master/keywords/work.md).
 The editorial team is currently developing ways to foster these cross-keyword conversations in a networked environment.
+We'll keep you posted.

 ## Curated Resources